KaranSurana/FaceRecognition/README.md

 Then you can use the face recognition py file.

 P.S.
 Change the directories where you want to add/fetch your images.
+     Also, pip install the modules used in the program